elamicon/zeas-site/tool-introduction/_index.md

 ## Tool Introduction

-The [decipherment tool](</tool/>) is a web-based application that allows you to browse inscriptions, access the respective photographs and drawings, modify the corpus, conduct a RegEx based search for sign sequences, find an exhaustive literature list, and copy/paste text in these ancient undeciphered scripts.
+The [decipherment tool](</tool/>) is a web-based application that allows you to browse inscriptions in a Unicode based corpus, access the respective photographs and drawings, modify the corpus in various ways, conduct a RegEx based search for sign sequences, find an exhaustive literature list, and copy/paste text in these ancient undeciphered scripts.
 The tool is available online as libre software and works without installing the fonts on your system.

 In the toolbox to the upper right of each corpus page, a number of temporary settings can be modified: